stepzen-dev/snippets/value/README.md

 ## Snippets

-- [arguments](arguments) shows how sets the element to a constant value
+- [constants](constants) shows how sets the element to a constant value